Darrel Williams Player Prop Bets for NFL Week 18 - Kansas City vs. Denver - NewsBreak

 Matchup vs. Denver

-- Williams has averaged 9.8 rushing yards per game in his six career matchups against the Broncos, 31.7 fewer yards than his over/under in Saturday's game.
+- Over his six career matchups against them, Williams has averaged 9.8 rushing yards per game versus the Broncos, 44.7 fewer than his over/under in Saturday's game.

-- Williams, in six matchups versus the Broncos, has not run for a TD.
+- In six games against the Broncos Williams has not run for a touchdown.

-- Conceding 109.8 rushing yards per game, the Broncos have the 13th-ranked run defense in the NFL.
+- In terms of defending against the run, the Broncos are 13th in the NFL, giving up 109.8 yards per game.

-- The Broncos have given up nine rushing touchdowns, third in the league.
+- The Broncos have conceded nine rushing touchdowns, third in the league.

 Recent Performances

-- Last week against the Bengals, Williams picked up 88 yards on 14 carries (averaging 6.3 yards per attempt) while scoring two touchdowns.
+- Williams put together an 88-yard rushing performance in last week's matchup with the Bengals, carrying the ball 14 times (averaging 6.3 yards per attempt) while scoring two touchdowns.

-- He added three receptions for 19 yards in the passing game.
+- He tacked on three receptions for 19 yards in the passing game.

-- In his last three games, Williams has 155 rushing yards on 30 carries (51.7 yards per game), with two touchdowns.
+- In his last three games, Williams has run for 155 yards on 30 carries (51.7 ypg), with two touchdowns.

 Williams' Kansas City Teammates